Luc4G3r/magento-2-dev-doc/README.md

    ...
 }
 ```
 Note: It's best to add `src/` path to shop project's `.gitignore` to prevent any accidential commits

+If you run into issues, its best to run `composer remove vendor/module` and `composer install vendor/module` again.